WATTx/code-challenges/be-devops-engineer-challenge-heating-control.md

 }
 ```

-Sending the message indicates that the valve should be set to 14% openness.
+Sending this message indicates that the valve should be set to 14% openness.

 ### Hints